When to visit the vet?

 Causes

-ComaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
-In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems. is a serious medical condition caused by damage to the brain.
-This damage can be triggered by a variety of factors that impair the normal function of brain cells.
+A coma is a serious medical condition caused by damage to the brain.
+This damage can be triggered by a wide range of factors that impair the normal function of brain cells.
 Brain cells require a constant supply of oxygen and glucoseGlucose is a simple sugar and the body's main source of energy.
 The concentration of glucose in the blood is regulated to meet the energy needs of the cells. to maintain their functions.
-An interruption of this supply can lead to serious disturbances.
+An interruption of this supply can lead to severe disturbances.

 One of the most common causes of comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems. in dogs is severe traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries., such as may occur in a car accident or a fall from a great height.
-Such traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries. can cause Bleeding in the brain or Swelling that increases pressure in the skull and impairs brain function.
+Traumas can range from simple cuts to severe multiple injuries., such as can occur in a car accident or a fall from a great height.
+Such traumas can cause Bleeding in the brain or Swelling, increasing pressure inside the skull and impairing brain function.

 MetabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. diseases such as diabetes mellitus can also lead to a comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems..
-In diabetes, a lack of insulininsulin is a hormone produced by the pancreas.
+With diabetes, a lack of insulininsulin is a hormone produced by the pancreas.
 It regulates blood sugar levels by promoting the entry of glucose into cells. insulin deficiency or impaired insulin action are key features of diabetes mellitus. or an overdose of insulininsulin is a hormone produced by the pancreas.
-It regulates blood sugar levels by promoting the entry of glucose into cells. insulin deficiency or impaired insulin action are key features of diabetes mellitus. can lead to a dangerous imbalanceImbalance refers to an imbalance or disruption of normal function or composition in the body, which can lead to health problems. in blood sugar levels, which ultimately damages the brain.
+It regulates blood sugar levels by promoting the entry of glucose into cells. insulin deficiency or impaired insulin action are key features of diabetes mellitus. can cause a dangerous imbalanceImbalance refers to an imbalance or disruption of normal function or composition in the body, which can lead to health problems. in blood sugar levels, ultimately damaging the brain.

 Symptoms